Pseudo-Model-Free Hedging for Variable Annuities via Deep Reinforcement Learning: Problem Formulation and Motivation

-The constructed reward in \eqref{eq:reward} outlines an {\it anchor-hedging} scheme.
-First, note that, at the current time $t_0=0$, since $P_0=L_0=0$, there is no local hedging error.
+Again, the discount rate is necessarily given as $\gamma=1$.
+The constructed reward in \eqref{eq:reward_1} outlines an {\it anchor-hedging} scheme.
+First, note that, at the current time $0$, when $L_0=P_0$, there is no local hedging error.
 Then, at each future hedging time before the last policyholder dies and before the maturity, the hedging performance is measured by the local squared P\&L, i.e. $\left(P_{t_{k}}-L_{t_{k}}\right)^2$, which serves as an anchor.
-At the next hedging time, if the local squared P\&L is smaller than the anchor, it will be rewarded, i.e. $R_{t_{k+1}}>0$; however, if the local squared P\&L becomes larger, it will be penalized, i.e. $R_{t_{k+1}}<0$. \end{itemize}
+At the next hedging time, if the local squared P\&L is smaller than the anchor, it will be rewarded, i.e. $R_{t_{k+1}}>0$; however, if the local squared P\&L becomes larger, it will be penalized, i.e. $R_{t_{k+1}}<0$. \end{itemize} \end{itemize}